List of Di-Gata Defenders characters: Flinch

-Flinch is a brilliant scientist and inventor.
-He prefers to work alone, but is often sent out on missions because no one else can work out how to use his machines and gizmos.
-He is a smart-alec with a sharp wit and a quick tongue.
-However, when it comes to physical confrontation you'll see a different side of him - his backside - as he runs away in terror!
-Flinch often teams up with his complete opposite Malco, to form a villainous but often bumbling evil duo.
+Flinch (voiced by Ron Rubin) is a brilliant scientist and inventor who prefers to work alone, but is often sent out on missions because no one else can work out how to use his machines and gizmos.
+He is a smart-alec with a sharp wit and a quick tongue, but flees when forced into physical confrontation.
+Flinch often teams up with his complete opposite Malco, forming a villainous but often bumbling evil duo.

-Before the timeline, he invented the Celestial Abyss that the Wizards used to banish the Ethos from RaDos.
-Back then, he appeared the same except he wore glasses.

-Like Brackus, he mostly had his own intentions in mind.
-For loyalty, he seems to find himself in a point where he has to choose which master he must follow.
-Disobeying the other often led to dire consequences.
-He was often threatened by others to do things he doesn't want to do.
-Seth and Malco were the biggest abuser during these situations.
-But when the order fell apart, Flinch was free from obedience and he declared himself as his "own man".
-However, he is seen again with Malco in Dark Equinox Part I.

-He travels with Malco, figuring out a way to free Nazmul from the confines of the Nova Stone, and he gets news of Brim, who has been imprisoned.
-He captures him after the Defenders battle the prison guard.
-He later takes him to a mountain where a crystal that can break open the Nova Stone lies.
-He forces him to break it open and also to become the host body for Nazmul, but fails and runs off after the Defenders and Brackus intervene.
-When he returns, he finds Malco, resurrected by Ethos as their emissary and is forced to work for them.

-As of the episode "The Horn of Neglos", he is a double agent to Brackus.
-Lady K'Tahsh is the only member of the Ethos that knows of this treachery, as she was spying on Flinch during one of their communications (Flinch thought that she was still sleeping after he drugged her water).
+In the episode "The Horn of Neglos", Flinch begins working as a double agent to Brackus.
+Lady K'Tahsh is the only member of the Ethos who knows of his treachery, as she was spying on Flinch during one of their communications; Flinch thought that she was still sleeping after he drugged her water.

 Flinch specializes in the Yin and Infinis sigils, and his attacks generally involve terrorizing his enemies with spirits, ghosts, and grotesque monsters.
 His guardian is Dreadcrow, a scarecrow-like Guardian.

-Flinch is voiced by Ron Rubin.